Elvis Stojko: I have a girlfriend! In Vancouver!

 - Tracy Jordan of 30 Rock has to maintain his reputation of constantly bedding tons of different women in order to maintain his street cred: if he loses his street cred, his movies and music won't sell, and his income will dry up...and he couldn't do that to his beloved wife Angie, to whom he has been completely faithful since they first met.
 So he goes to clubs and flirts with women and hands out random phone numbers (once, the random phone number turned out to be that of NBC Nightly News anchor Brian Williams), and then comes home and only sleeps with Angie.
 It gets to the point where his wife demands that he have an affair...to save his street cred...so they can pay for something or other.

 - Sam Seaborne from The West Wing is constantly portrayed as the dashing young seducer, but he actually scores once in the pilot episode, and then never again in the entire series.
 Though he does say that he is engaged in the finale.

-- Vince Noir of The Mighty Boosh is supposed to be a bed-hopping camp bisexual who certainly has a lot of admirers of both sexes, but we never actually see him date or sleep with any of them.
+- Vince Noir of The Mighty Boosh is supposed to be a bed-hopping sex magnet, who certainly has a lot of admirers of both sexes, but we never actually see him date or sleep with any of them.
 The closest he's come to is almost kissing The Head Shaman's wife when he thought she was single, and bringing a goth girl back to his house who left before doing anything.
 When we finally see him kiss anyone, it's his best friend Howard in the second-to-last episode, which was only to convince the aforementioned Head Shaman that they were in a relationship to save his own life.
-We later see him jump on a bouncy castle with a girl, but she's gone by the next episode with no mention.
+We later see him jump on a bouncy castle with a girl in the same episode, but she's gone by the next one with no mention.